 This dark sky park hosts stargazing programs aligned with astronomical events for budding astronomers, like meteor showers, lunar eclipses, and new moons.
 There is a hands-on children’s discovery area with a natural play space for kids.

 Natural Bridge is a two-hour drive from Richmond, Virginia, or a three-hour drive from Washington, DC.
-Make it a day trip or stay the night at the elegant Natural Bridge Historic Hotel, which is across the street from the state park.
+Make it a day trip or stay the night at the elegant Natural Bridge Historic Hotel across the street from the state park.

 Apostle Islands, Wisconsin